ceccon-t/minefield/README.md

 ## More info

-To get a short intro to how the code is organzied, you can check `architecture.md`.
+To get a short intro to how the code is organized, you can check `architecture.md`.